 Where do I complete and submit my FAFSA?

 Complete the FAFSA online at fafsa.ed.gov using BLS school code G02677.

 Where do I find the Financial Aid application?

 The Brooklyn Law School Application for Financial Aid is available through BLSConnect.

 How do I apply for a Need-Based Grant?

-You must complete a Need-Based Request through BLSConnect and submit your parents’ federal tax information as well as a FAFSA.
+You must complete a Need-Based Request through BLSConnect and submit yours and your parents’ most recent federal tax return including all forms and addendums as well as a FAFSA.

 Does BLS sponsor a loan forgiveness program?